Table of Contents

 By the time the NCAA men’s basketball tournament gets down to the Elite Eight, almost 90 percent of the games have been played.

 Most of the lower seeds have been cleared out by now, but that does not mean the top seeds will walk into the Final Four.
-On the contrary: while a team seeded first has largely come away as the eventual champion – 11 of the last 15 (73%) and 15 of the last 21 (71%)- of late, that does not mean that the Final Four has been stocked with them.
+On the contrary: while a team seeded first has largely come away as the eventual champion – 13 of the last 17 (76%), that does not mean that the Final Four has no surprise entrants.

-5 betting strategies for the Elite Eight contests.
+Five betting strategies for the Elite Eight contests

-1. After dominating the Sweet 16, top seeds regress back towards .500 in the Elite Eight.
+1. After dominating the Sweet 16, top seeds face more resistance in the Elite Eight.

 In the last decade, there has been only one year (2011) when a top seed did not advance to the Final Four.

-2. Top seeds do not perform well against the spread of late.
+2. Top seeds do not perform well against the spread i

 When the games get to this round, it is almost always the better teams in the country, with one or two surprises every once in a while.